Healthy Chocolate Oatmeal (5-Minute Recipe)

 • Sweeteners: If you’re all out of maple syrup, don’t worry!
 You can use date syrup, coconut sugar, brown sugar, stevia, or another sweetener.
 Just a little is all you need to sweeten things up.

 • Non-Dairy Milk Options: Maybe you don’t have oat milk, or it’s just not your favorite non-dairy milk choice.
 You can use almond milk, coconut milk, soy milk, or any other kind of plant-based milk.
-If you don’t have any of those, you can use boiling water, and if you’re not vegan, skim milk works great too.
+If you don’t have any of those, you can use boiling water.

 • Extracts: Why yes!
 You can add vanilla extract to this if you like.
 I find that it helps add a layer of warmth and makes this taste even more like a treat.